rschristopher/ischristtrue.com/src/logos/index.md

 ## Christology

 Christology, the doctrines of Christ, or literally: the stories (Logia) of Christ (the Logos incarnate) -- the Logia of the Logos.
-In other words, how we can know the truth (revealed truth) of Truth.
+The revealed truth of Truth.

 This is the only justifiable and sufficient epistemology, as the person of Christ is why we even have the word "epistemology".